 Writers have loved London for as long as London has existed.
-Their voices echo down the centuries, lending the city a means of expression and ourselves a lexicon for understanding it.
+Their voices echo down the centuries, lending the city a means of expression and ourselves a way of understanding it

 When William Caxton set up his printing press in the almonry of Westminster Abbey in 1476, he became England's first publisher.
 Works such as Geoffrey Chaucer's Canterbury Tales and Aesop's Fables have never gone out of print, and there is a plaque to his memory in the Abbey, close to Poets' Corner.

 One of the greatest poets the world has ever known, William Shakespeare, is so closely associated with London that it's sometimes hard to remember he was actually born in Stratford-upon-Avon.
 There are several London sites associated with The Bard, two of which have been discovered in the past few decades.
-The Curtain Theatre, in Shoreditch near Liverpool Street, has surprised everyone, including academics.
-Searching for a “wooden O,” archaeologists were astonished to find the remains of a rectangular theater, surrounded by a warren of smaller buildings, some with floors made from animal knucklebones.
-They even discovered the foundations of what was probably the very stage that would have seen the first performances of Romeo and Juliet and Henry V. The site is currently being developed into apartments, but when it is finished, the theater's foundations will be on view for all to enjoy.
+The Curtain Theater, in Shoreditch near Liverpool Street, has surprised everyone, including academics.
+Searching for a “wooden O,” archaeologists were astonished to find the remains of a rectangular theater, surrounded by a warren of smaller buildings, some with floors made from animal bones.
+They even discovered the foundations of what was probably the very stage that would have seen the first performances of Romeo and Juliet and Henry V.

-The area was developed after World War II, but visitors may see its footprint mapped onto the ground and dream about what it must have been like.
-They don't have to use too much imagination, of course, as thanks to American actor Sam Wannamaker, we have a fantastic, working re-creation of Shakespeare's Globe a couple of hundred yards away next to the river.
-Tours of the theater are worth joining, but to get a flavor for how the place would have worked, book seats for a performance.
-It's one of the few theaters in London where it's worth paying top dollar for a ticket; there are a lot of bad sightlines.
-Mention “literary London” to nearly anyone and the first name that bubbles to the surface will almost certainly be Charles Dickens.
+Mention literary London to nearly anyone and the first name that bubbles to the surface will almost certainly be Charles Dickens.
 Dickens didn't just live in London, he lived London.
 He knew its highs and lows from personal experience.
 He wrote movingly about debtors' prison, because his own father had been incarcerated at Marshalsea.
 Dickens's horrifying descriptions of factory conditions come from his own time laboring in a blacking warehouse, while his memorable, eccentric characters are often only slight exaggerations of people he met while walking the city's streets on a daily basis.